cascadiaquakes/CRESCENT-CFM/README.md

 # CRESCENT-CFM

 **CRESCENT-CFM** is a repository developed to support the Community Fault Model ([CFM](https://cascadiaquakes.org/cfm/)) of the [CRESCENT project](https://cascadiaquakes.org/).
-This repository is designed to provide data and tools for researchers, scientists, and geophysicists working with CFM data within the CRESCENT project's framework.
+This repository is designed to provide data and tools for researchers, scientists, and geophysicists working with CFM data.

 ## Features